 Spying on Strange Men is a classic love triangle.
 Did you read Wuthering Heights as a child and if so what effect did it have on you?

 I’d call Spying on Strange Men a twisted love triangle but I read Wuthering Heights when I was seven.
 I stole a copy from the library.
-We weren’t allowed books in the house because they’re ‘dirty and dusty’.
+We weren’t allowed books in the house because they’re ‘dirty germ traps’.
 My mum had a shelf of fake leather books which my dad used to hide whisky behind.
-I used to die of embarrassment every time a visitor tried to pick up a book and realized it was fake.
+I died of embarrassment every time a visitor tried to pick up a book and realized it was fake.

 The library was forbidden so it became exotic and sexy in my imagination.
 I was dying to get in there and read a book!